bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 ==========

 Bring your processes to life by deploying them on an |ivy-engine|.
 Deployment simply means to install an Axon.ivy project on an |ivy-engine|.
+We give you multiple ways to bring your projects on our Engine:

+#. **Engine Cockpit:** Do you like UIs?
+Checkout our
+   :ref:`UI Deployment<engine-cockpit-application-detail>` approach.
-Our file based deployment mechanism makes the deployment very easy, just by dropping the file at the right place.
-This mechanism is perfectly suitable for a CI/CD pipeline.
+#. **Directory:** Our file based deployment mechanism makes the deployment very
+   easy, just by dropping the file at the right place.
-For more information about this approach have a look at the :ref:`deployment-automated` chapter.
-We provide you also a deployment way in our Engine Cockpit.
-You will find it on the :ref:`engine-cockpit-application-detail` view.
+#. **Automated Deployment:** If you work with automated pipelines you may
+   want have a look about our :ref:`possibilities<deployment-automated>`.

+For every deployment way you have the following steps:

 #.
 Get a :ref:`prepared <deployment-prepare>` ivy project from your developer.
-#. :ref:`Deploy <deployment-deploying>` the project by simply dropping the file
+#. :ref:`Deploy <deployment-deploying>` the project by e.g. simply dropping the file
    in the deployment directory.
 #. :ref:`Check the result <deployment-check-results>` of the deployment on the
    server info page.